Summer Programs for High School Educators and Students

 - Joinery Techniques for Wood with Surface Embellishment with Lexie Moore - learn to utilize miter-joints with splines to create wood boxes.
 Then learn a variety of surface embellishment techniques to personalize your boxes.

 - Sculptural Ceramics with Ian Mabry - learn basic handbuilding techniques to create a variety of small, hollow forms to join together into a larger, dynamic, abstract sculpture of your own.
 Bisque fire and, if time allows, fire pieces in a sawdust firing!

 - Evening Presentations

-Craft Center art faculty will give demonstrations, presentations and question and answer sessions Monday-Thursday, 6:30-8:30 p.m. for both educators and students.
-This is an opportunity to gather and to receive information about more advanced techniques and educational opportunities in the arts.
+Craft Center art faculty and alumni will give demonstrations, presentations and workshops Monday-Thursday, 6:30-8:30 p.m. for both educators and students.
+This is an opportunity to gather and explore additional craft techniques and learn about educational opportunities and careers in fine craft.